HJvA/Mooshimeter-Pythonista-IOS/README.md

  - run file uiMeter.py

 Todo
- - graphical user interface (pages : Settings, Results, Graph)
+ - graphical user interface with graphs
- - picklist for meter options
  - Retrieve log files from the instrument (how?)

-There are still some issues (who can help?)
+There are still some issues (but not too serious)
  - there is a BADREAD diagnostics message shown
  - some unknown data items in time_utc node
  - crc32 does not calculate correctly reading cmd_tree